myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 3. Refined data is used to build the BM25-IDF index and vector database.
 4. Frontend UI runs at `http://localhost:5173`
 5. User submits a query
-6. Backend retrieves relevant chunks and returns responses; documents are available to download.
+6. Backend retrieves relevant chunks and returns responses, citing sources; documents are available to download.